makrai/notes/qiu2003-pretrained-nlp-survey.md

 * ELMo: Peters+ [122] pre-trained 2-layer LSTM encoder with a bidirectional language model (BiLM), consisting of a forward LM and a backward LM
-  * contextual representations output by the pre-trained BiLM, ELMo (Embeddings from Language Models), are shown to bring large improvements on a broad range
+  * contextual representations output by the pre-trained BiLM, ELMo (Embeddings from Language Models) bring large improvements on a broad range
 * Akbik+ [1] captured word meaning with contextual string embeddings pre-trained with character-level LM
 * Ramachandran+ [134] found the seq2seq models can be significantly improved by